owid/sdg-tracker.org/pages/global-partnerships.md

 **_Realize timely implementation of duty-free and quota-free market access on a lasting basis for all least developed countries._**

+Tariffs and duty charges can act as a key barrier to free trade between countries - particularly developing and least-developed nations.
+The chart below details the average tariff rates across the world.

 <iframe src="https://owid.cloud/grapher/tariff-rates" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 17.15